 This AlorAir unit does come with a remote control system.
 That is something you don’t normally find on dehumidifiers and it’s a great feature as you don’t have to go down to the crawlspace to change settings every time.
 The downside here is that this controller does not come with the purchase of the unit.
 Unfortunately, you have to buy it separately.
-The controller can be found by clicking here.
+The controller can be found on Amazon as well.

 This isn’t necessarily a feature but it is prudent that I bring it up.
 There are a variety of options when it comes to installing one of these dehumidifiers in your crawl space.
 Some folks like to hang them from the foundation wall.
 Others like to suspend them from the floor joists in the center of the crawl space.
 Either one of these will work, but the easiest method is to get some foundation blocks, bricks, or cinder blocks and create a level surface in your crawl space.
 Once it is level you can then set your dehumidifier on top of the bricks, again ensure that the appliance is level.
 Installing the appliance on the ground is not only the easiest way to do it but it is also the only way to do it if you wish to use AlorAir’s warranty.
 Yes, that is correct.
 They require that the unit be ground mounted for any warranty claim to be honored.